 Therefore, an attachment's filename should usually consist of the base-filename only (i.e. do not use a full absolute path).
 If the attachment has an absolute path, expecco will not pack it into the .ets - test suite file, and assumes that the file is created elsewhere - for example by checking configuration files from the source repository, or by fetching them from another host's mounted files system.

-Notice that all of the attachments filenames must be distinct.
-When copy-pasting or dragging attachments into the tree, expecco may silently change the filename, if another attachment already exists by that filename.
-Also notice, that the underlying filename may be different from its name shown in the tree.
+Notice that all of the attachments' filenames must be distinct.
+For that, the name of the file is not required to be the same as the item's name in the navigation tree.
+When copy-pasting or dragging attachments into the tree, expecco may silently change the filename (but not the name), if another attachment already exists by that filename.
+In that case, the underlying filename may be different from its name shown in the tree.
+Thus, you should never use the tree item's name, but always refer to its filename (via the output pin).

 In most situations, you will not need the file's actual path, but its contents instead.
 Choose an appropriate output representation from the steps context menu.
 Typically, this will be one of "string", "utf8 string" or "binary".
 See the list below for details.

-Attachments can be also added to the project tree via drag and drop of any file into the expecco tree area.
-They can be modified in the built-in attachment editor or by an external tool (Excel, Notepad etc.).
+Beside just creating a new attachment and specifying its underlying file afterwards in the attachment editor, attachments can be also added to the project tree via drag and drop of any file into the navigation tree area.
+They can at any time later be modified in the built-in attachment editor or by an external tool (Excel, Notepad etc.).

 Use of Absolute Filenames